suzanamelo-m/suzanamelo/content/posts/aws-for-absolute-beginners/index.md

 date = '2025-02-03T23:34:17+02:00'
 draft = false
-title = 'How to get started with AWS (for absolute beginners)' tags = ['cloud foundations', 'aws', 'certification']
+title = 'How to get started with AWS (for absolute beginners)' tags = ['cloud foundations', 'AWS', 'certification']
 +++

 # How to get started with AWS (for absolute beginners)